adamwassal/math_quiz_rb-python/README.md

 <h1>Math Quiz</h1>

-# Ruby and Python code
+# Ruby and Python code in Terminal